Most people confuse hair plugs with hair transplantation, and it causes a lot of misinformation and prejudice.

 Do hair plugs hurt?

-During a hair plug surgery, aka hair transplant, you will not feel any pain due to the local anesthesia your surgeon will apply to your scalp.
+During a hair plug surgery, aka hair transplant, you will little pain thanks to the local anesthesia that is applied by your surgeon to your scalp.
 Following the surgery, if you’re getting a FUT transplant, you might feel pain and tightness around the donor area since there is a surgical cut there.
-If you’re getting an FUE, however, you’re not likely to experience any pain in the recovery process too.
+If you’re getting an FUE, however, you’re not likely to experience any pain after 2 to 3 weeks after the operation.